-UPDATE 2-Greece announces new 5-year bond issue after 3-year market exile
+UPDATE 3-Greece announces new 5-year bond issue after 3-year market exile

 The yield on the government bond maturing in 2019 fell on Monday to its lowest level since it was issued three years ago, as Athens prepared its market foray.
 It fell as much as 40 basis points to 3.42 percent {nL5N1KF35S].

-Greece's European creditors are keen for the crisis-hit country to develop a strategy to gradually regain market access so that it will be able to stand on its own feet in 2018.
+Greece's European creditors are keen for the crisis-hit country to develop a strategy to gradually regain market access so that it will be able to stand on its own feet in 2018, but they have also urged Greece to stick to bailout reforms.

+European Union Economic Affairs Commissioner Pierre Moscovici was due to arrive in Athens on Monday and was expected to discuss Greece's market foray with Tsipras on Tuesday.

 The IMF last week approved in principle a $1.8 billion standby loan arrangement for Greece, making a conditional commitment to help underpin the country's bailout program for the first time in two years.